nomelab/REMS_learn/exampleSite/content/RadDam/Neutron-Neutron Interactions/_index.en.md

 $$v_{Fe}=\sqrt{\frac{2\times 0.07 MeV}{55.845 \times \frac{931.5}{(3\times 10^8)^2}}}=4.9\times10^5 \ m/s$$

-Note, for mass given in Da we converted the mass to MeV using the expressions given in the above table.The velocity of the proton after collision is given by,
+Note, for mass given in Da we converted the mass to MeV using the expressions given in the above table.
+The velocity of the proton after collision is given by,

 $$v_{proton}=\sqrt{\frac{2 (E_1-T_2)}{M_2}}$$